 The Town of Castle Rock is a standalone full-service community in the south Denver Metro Area and as of 2020 home to approximately 70,000 residents.
 At full buildout, the Town's population is projected to reach approximately 140,000 residents, with commercial and retail development expected to continue in areas such as Downtown, Promenade, and Millers Landing.
 In preparation for this anticipated growth, and in response to community interest in transit services, the Town embarked on a Transit Feasibility Study in fall 2019.
 This Study seeks to determine how transit could support the Town's multimodal transportation goals, identify community needs and opportunities, define what transit service models best meet those needs, and whether transit service provides good value based on a reasonable level of investment.
 The recommendations in this Study provide a framework for informed decision making by elected officials, staff, and community members.
 Currently, transit improvements are unfunded and there is no timeline for implementation.
-Additionally, the Town has many competing interests for transportation investment and will have to determine how to best allocate finite resources across community wants and needs
+Additionally, the Town has many competing interests for transportation investment and will have to determine how to best allocate finite resources across community wants and needs.
+Although transit services can be supported through farebox and advertising revenue, transit does not typically pay for itself and requires a subsidy.
+As such, identifying sustainable funding sources will be critical if the Town moves forward with the implementation of public transit service.

-TRANSIT FEASIBILITY STUDY HIGHLIGHTS
+TRANSIT FEASIBILITY Study Highlights